goatandsheep/react-native-dotenv/README.md

 This package now supports environment specific variables.
 This means you may now import environment variables from multiple files, i.e. `.env`, `.env.development`, `.env.production`, and `.env.test`.

 Note: it is not recommended that you commit any sensitive information in `.env` file to code in case your git repo is exposed.
 The best practice is to put a `.env.template` or `.env.development.template` that contains dummy values so other developers know what to configure.
 Then add your `.env` and `.env.development` to `.gitignore`.
-In a future release you can keep sensitive keys in a separate `.env.local` (and respective `.env.local.template`) in `.gitignore` and you can use your other `.env` files for non-sensitive config.
+You can also keep sensitive keys in a separate `.env.local` (and respective `.env.local.template`) in `.gitignore` and you can use your other `.env` files for non-sensitive config.

 The base set of variables will be `.env` and the environment-specific variables will overwrite them.